tarunraheja84/shubhamguitarclasses/README.md

 # Shubham's Guitar Classes - Frontend

-Shubham's Guitar Classes is a fully functional website built using React.js for student registration and service provision by the tutor.
+Shubham's Guitar Classes is a fully fledged functional website for registration of students and providing services by the tutor.
 The frontend is designed to be neat, clean, and responsive.

 ## Features